 What are Actuarial Gains or Losses?

-In contrast, an actuarial loss is when the payments are lower than expected.
+In contrast, an actuarial gain is when the payments are lower than expected.
 When actuarial gains or losses occur, employers must make actuarial adjustments to reflect changes to their original pension estimates.

 - Actuarial gains or losses refer to the differences between an employer’s actual pension payments relative to the expected payments.

-- When the employer’s payments are higher than expected, it results in an actuarial gain.
-In contrast, an actuarial loss is when the employer’s payments are lower than expected.
+- When the employer’s payments are higher than expected, it results in an actuarial loss.
+In contrast, an actuarial gain is when the employer’s payments are lower than expected.

 - When an actuarial gain or loss is incurred, employers must adjust their estimates in a process known as actuarial adjustment.